Can we talk about SEF in N5 please?

 I am a big fan of putting stuff on the table first, especially as you have a bunch of minis already.
 I hold pretty strongly to the belief that Infinity as a game rewards perfection of personal play-style rather then chasing some measure of perfection in the game or in the list.
 And the main reason being is the game is technically very flat without massive mathematical variations between units in the grand scheme.
 So it really comes down to application of the tools you brought so your play style will typically dictate what tools you like to use and thus will use to better effect.
 It may end up causing a faction shift if you're talking in a competitive sense over time but ultimately playing the models you want to play will pay off better then trying to net-list.
 This is certainly not true for all mini wargames out there because strong synergy between units can create power that is greater then the individual components, but Infinity lacks a lot of strongly interconnected synergies in favour of powerful pieces that you use when the time is right.
 So instead you can focus on playing that particular unit well in the moment.
 Which is something SEF can do well but they arn't as resilient if the plan doesn't go well, which makes them challenging to play.
 Although as the Souls franchise of games will show (and many other games before them), that challenge can be very rewarding :)

-Space Ranger and Law Dawg like this.
+A Space Ranger y Law Dawg les gusta esto.

 8. Law Dawg